How to Install KDE Plasma on Linux Mint 22 and 21

 Fix a KDE Plasma Login Screen That Shows Only the Virtual Keyboard

-If the SDDM login screen displays only a large on-screen keyboard with no option to type your password normally, the virtual keyboard bug is affecting your system.
-This typically happens in virtual machines.
+If the SDDM login screen displays only a large on-screen keyboard with no normal password field, the virtual keyboard input method is likely covering the login prompt.
+This usually appears in virtual machines or unusual display setups.

 To fix this, switch to a text console by pressing Ctrl+Alt+F3, log in with your username and password, then run: